XWCHAO/Alcoholic-Support-System/Customer_Segments_yongfat.md

 **Who** are they and **why** would they buy?
 **Pains:** Customer problem or need
 **Gains:** Customer solution
-> Different customer segments are different focuses for us, though they may have slight overlapping features.
-And we try to cover the most important ones of them.
+> Different customer segments are different targets for us, though they may have slight overlapping features.
+And we try to focus and cover the most important ones of them, maybe simultaneously by one product.

 ## Segment A
 - **[Who]** Alcoholics who want to remain anonymous in their treatment.